UnlyEd/next-right-now/docs/reference/demo-database-structure.md

 nav_order: 30
 ---

-### Demo database structure
+# Demo database structure
+{: .no_toc }

+{% include page-toc.md %}

+---

+## GraphCMS vendor

 > Data structure of the GraphCMS database used as example.
 >
-> This is only useful if you wish to understand the relationships and data structure of the demo, you don't really need it.
+> This is only useful if you wish to understand the relationships and data structure of the demo.
+>
-> But if you fork and try to rebuild the demo on your own GraphCMS endpoint, it'll come in handy.
+> It's only useful if try to rebuild the demo on your own GraphCMS endpoint (after cloning, for example).

 - customer
     - ref - Single line text, required, unique